|

 Ford motor plant, components ready for assembly |

-little Victoria, coming along with the advent of war in 1914.
-This receding economic tide
+The loss of economic vitality was especially hard on little Victoria, coming with the advent of WW1 in 1914.
+The receding economic tide

-left Hubert and Alys marooned way out in the boonies and, after 1924, without any rail passenger service to downtown.
+left Hubert and Alys marooned out in the boonies and, after 1924, without rail passenger service to downtown.
+Boom times wouldn't return on anything approaching the pre-war scale until the

 becoming impassable due to potholes (a byproduct of the car)!